catssstye-studios/SlimeGloveVR/README.md

 ![LucidGloves](https://cdn.discordapp.com/attachments/785135646082990120/873666310855360582/LucidGlovesBlackwbkgnd.png)
-Warning these are Lucas and i am not making them yet or write code for it if you want i allow help
+Warning these are Lucas and i am not making them yet or write code for it if you want i allow help and my wants are very different

+SlimeGloves: A fork of LucidGloves with Arduino/ESP32-based DIY VR haptic gloves, designed to be lightweight without controller attachments.
+Compatible with SteamVR via OpenGloves.
+Integrates features from SlimeVR trackers and LucasVRTech, combining finger tracking data into SlimeVR's full-body tracking.
+The design adds X, Y, A, B buttons, joysticks, and optionally an Oculus button for more control.
+While it is not currently being worked on due to lack of materials, the goal is to create an immersive, controller-free VR experience with customizable functionality."

-# LucidGloves - Firmware and 3D Printer Files
+ "#LucidGloves - Firmware and 3D Printer Files
 This repo contains the arduino firmware as well as the STL files for Prototypes 3 through 4 of the LucidVR glove.
 This is a finger tracking glove that allows you to use your hands in VR.
 Follow along with Lucas_VRTech's developments on his Tiktok page: https://www.tiktok.com/@lucas_vrtech